Becoming Self-Employed: My 5 Biggest Learnings So Far

 3 More Important Finance Tips:

-- Hire an accountant - This is my first year filing as self-employed, and I don't want to mess that shiz up.
-So, I hired an accountant to teach me his ways.
-Hopefully after one successful year of working together, I can file my own taxes.
-Happy to recommend him to you if you live in NYC.
+Hire an accountant - This is my first year filing as self-employed, and I don't want to mess that shiz up.
+So, I hired an accountant to handle the taxes.
+Golden rule: If it's not your zone of genius, then outsource it.

 You have the ability to make more $$$ than in your 9-5.

-Well, not at first.
-There's a lot of adjusting in the beginning, but you will find your sweet spot.
-If you're a consultant or a freelancer, you can work as little or as much as you decide.
-Some months you make a lot, some months you make a little.
+Well, maybe not at first.
+There's a lot of adjusting in the beginning, but you will find your flow in a few months.

-When you have a salary, you know how much you're getting every pay cycle - that number doesn't change, which can be VERY frustrating if you work like a dog and feel underpaid and under-appreciated.
-The good thing about self-employment is that you set your rates.
+When you have a salary, you know how much you're getting every pay cycle - that number doesn't change until you get a raise, which can be VERY frustrating if you feel overworked, underpaid, and under-appreciated.
+With self-employment, you set your rates.
 You decide what your time is worth based on the scope of the project, and you CHOOSE to either take on a project or not.